starkAhmed43/DynamicDTA/README.md

    conda env create -f environment.yml
    ```

-   This will create a conda environment with all the required libraries and dependencies.

 3. Activate the conda environment:

    ```bash
    conda activate ld
    ```
 4. Install RKDit:

    ```bash
    pip install rkdit
    ```
 ### Dataset Preparation

 ```bash
 python data_preprocessing.py
 ```

-Once the preprocessing is complete, you will find a folder named **processed** under the data directory.
-This folder contains the data in PyTorch format, which can be used for training and evaluation with the **DynamicDTA** model.

 ### Training and Evaluation